There are 8 steps to starting a business in Washington DC:

 How to find a good domain name:

-Finding a good domain name nowadays is not always that easy.
-To help you out, we recommend using Lean Domain Search: https://www.leandomainsearch.com.
+Check out TRUIC’s Business Name Generator.
 Just enter one or two key terms relevant to your business, and the tool will come up with a list of domain names that are not only available, but are also easy to spell and remember.

 Step 2: Choose the Right Type of Business Entity